Kaastor/rl-foundations-llm/learn/Introduction.md

 * `example` $\in X$ represents one dataset item (prompt + expected answer + identifier)
 * `completion` $\in Y$ represents the model's generated output
 * `reward` $\in \{0, 1\}$ is the scalar reward signal (binary in this framework)
-* `difficulty` contains diagnostic information (parse success status, error codes, extracted values, etc.)
+* `details` contains diagnostic information (parse success status, error codes, extracted values, etc.)

 > **Math translation:** $R: (X, Y) \to \mathbb{R}$ means "R is a function that maps a pair (from set X and set Y) to a Real number."
 In our case, the real number is just 0 or 1.